Rima Hassan

-Rima Hassan Mobarak (ريما حسن مبارك; born 28 April 1992) is a French jurist and politician of Palestinian origin, born in the refugee camp of Neirab, near Aleppo, Syria.
+Rima Hassan Mobarak (ريما حسن مبارك; born 28 April 1992) is a French jurist and politician of Palestinian and Kurdish origin, born in the Neirab refugee camp, near Aleppo, Syria.
 Stateless, she arrived in France around the age of nine and settled with her family in Niort.
 After obtaining French nationality upon reaching adulthood, she earned a master's degree in international law from Panthéon-Sorbonne University.

-Hassan then founded, in 2019, the 'Refugee Camps Observatory', an NGO dedicated to the study and protection of refugee camps worldwide.
-In 2023, she founded the 'Action Palestine France' collective.
+In 2019, Hassan founded the Refugee Camps Observatory, an NGO dedicated to the study and protection of refugee camps worldwide.
+In 2023, she founded the Action Palestine France collective.
 That same year, she joined La France Insoumise to contest the 2024 European Parliament election on Manon Aubry's list.
 She was elected to the European Parliament on 9 June 2024.